 Going back to school after spinal cord injury is an important milestone.
 It can also be a stressful and anxious experience for both parents and children.
-There are some additional considerations for children living with Spinal Cord Injury as they move back into their school environment.
+There are some things to consider for children living with Spinal Cord Injury, as they move back into their school environment.

 It is vital children and young people return to school as soon as recommended by their treating health team.
 It is a useful way to get back into a routine.